 We support the Paris Agreement and its goal of "holding the increase in the global average temperature to well below 2° C above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5° C above pre-industrial levels," which per the IPCC implies reaching global net zero in the second half of this century.
-We believe that the optimal approach for society is to drive the most efficient and cost-effective reductions economywide, paired with negative emissions from man-made and natural sources.
+We believe that the optimal approach is to drive the most efficient and cost-effective reductions economywide, paired with natural and technological emissions removals.
 Narrow sectoral or geographic metrics are less efficient than broad economywide solutions, which are uniquely able to incentivize the most efficient and cost-effective reductions.
 Chevron supports a price on carbon, applied as widely and broadly as possible, as the best approach to reduce emissions.
 We work to encourage national policies to support international linkages (for example, through Article 6 of the Paris Agreement), with the goal of ultimately building up to a liquid and integrated global carbon market.

 Individual companies contribute to achieving the goals of the Paris Agreement through their participation in policies that may be included in the NDCs of the countries in which the companies operate.
 We work with governments to encourage well-designed policies that can strengthen the NDCs, such as carbon pricing and rewarding the most efficient and least carbon-intensive producers.
-Most energy forecasts agree that oil and gas will continue to be a significant source of energy-even in a net-zero scenario.
-Therefore, it is critical that markets incentivize the most efficient and least carbon-intensive producers to provide oil and gas.
-Such an approach may not result in each individual company reaching net zero, but it is, we believe, the most promising path toward the ultimate goal of global net zero.
+Most energy forecasts agree that oil and gas will continue to be a significant source of energy-even in a net zero scenario for years to come.
+We believe the transparent reporting of performance will enable the market to reward the most carbon-efficient producers.